Humanizing the Workplace

 Engagement and empathy are inextricably linked.
 Employees are unlikely to feel truly respected and empowered in organizations that don’t show empathy for them.

 Empathy may be a soft skill, but it leads to big benefits in terms of real business outcomes.
-In fact, according to a Catalyst study we reported on in our Employee Engagement Trends and Forecasts for 2022: “76% of employees reported a higher level of engagement when they experienced empathy from their leaders, and 61% said they were able to be more innovative."
+In fact, according to a Catalyst study we reported on in our Employee Engagement Trends and Forecasts: “76% of employees reported a higher level of engagement when they experienced empathy from their leaders, and 61% said they were able to be more innovative."
 Also, a majority of women surveyed said they would be less likely to leave an organization if they felt respected and valued.

 Employees Looking to Employers for Support

 Perhaps due to their experiences during the pandemic, employees are expecting greater support from employers to help them balance work/life needs.
 Wellness, as a Glassdoor survey points out, encompasses far more than traditional healthcare measures.
-Employees also are looking for support from employers like flexible work schedules, encouragement to use their vacation time and support for work/life balance.
+Employees also are looking for support from employers like flexible work schedules, encouragement to use their vacation time, and support for work/life balance.

 And who’s to say employees shouldn’t be able to have fun at work?
 Catherine Price, author of The Power of Fun: How to Feel Alive Again, says that spending time in “a state of flow” — being absorbed by engaging experiences — helps to lower stress and can enhance overall wellness.